hunter1992/zhmfem/README.md

 ![FEM](imgs/FEM.jpg "FEM application")

-After studying the theory and application of finite element technology for several years, ZHM started this open source project out of interest when he graduated with his doctorate.
+After several years of research on the theoretical analysis and application of finite element methods, ZHM initiated this open source project out of interest upon his PhD graduation.

+The main goals of this open source project are:
+* 1) to efficiently implement classical finite element algorithms using the Rust language, and to be able to perform engineering calculations with the required efficiency and precision;
+* 2) Explore the application of new finite element algorithms (such as virtual element method, peridynamics method, etc.) in practical problems.

-The answers to several basic questions related to this project are as follows:
+The answers to some basic questions about this project are as follows:
-* Why Rust? -- Performance, Reliability and Productivity.
+* Why Rust? -- Performance, Reliability and Productivity.[(About Rust Language)](https://www.rust-lang.org/)
-* Pre/Post-Processing Module? -- The current development plan of zhmfem does not include pre-/post-processing modules.
-Pre-processing can be achieved by providing node data; post-processing can be achieved in ParaView after outputting .vtk files.
+* pre/post processing module? -- ZHMFEM is in the early stages of core function development and there are currently no plans for pre/post processing modules.
+The nodes, cells, loads and boundary conditions required for pre-processing can be set by code; Post-processing is implemented in ParaView after the calculation result is output to vtk file.

-The zhmfem project is in the early stages of development, and all parts are not yet completely stable.
-Users are welcome to make suggestions, and the author will accept them after careful consideration.
+ZHMFEM is currently in the early stages of development, and the authors look forward to receiving suggestions from various user groups, and will accept good suggestions after full consideration and discussion.

 <p align="right">
 (<a href="#readme-top">back to top</a>)</p>